This post may contain affiliate links. Please read our disclosure policy.

-The cucumber martini, made with gin, elderflower (St. Germain), and fresh cucumber, is summer in a glass.
-Personally, I never used to be a gin martini lover, however, this cocktail has changed my mind forever.
-Gin tends to be bold and piny, but this gin and elderflower concoction is smooth, slightly sweet, citrusy and refreshing.
+The cucumber-infused martini, made with gin, and elderflower liqueur, is summer in a glass!
+I never used to be a gin martini lover, however, this cocktail has changed my mind forever.
+Gin tends to be bold and piny, but this gin and elderflower concoction is smooth, slightly sweet, citrusy, and really refreshing.

 How to Make a Cucumber Martini